dbak5/BeginnerCybersecurityGuides/WindowsEventLogs.md

 ## Timeline and evidence

-Create a timeline of the events you have uncovered and record all evidence found, including screenshots.
+Create a timeline of events and record evidence found, including screenshots.

-Crowdstrike have an Incident Response Tracker Template which you can download [here](https://www.crowdstrike.com/blog/crowdstrike-releases-digital-forensics-and-incident-response-tracker/).
+Crowdstrike provide an Incident Response Tracker Template which you can download [here](https://www.crowdstrike.com/blog/crowdstrike-releases-digital-forensics-and-incident-response-tracker/).

 It is also good to align events with the MITRE ATT&CK framework.
 [Here](https://www.socinvestigation.com/mapping-mitre-attck-with-window-event-log-ids/) is an example.